tiagozip/asn-data/README.md

 );
 ```

-### Favicons
+### favicons

-You can fetch a favicon of the ASN website URL by using the following URL:
+you can fetch a favicon of the ASN website URL by using the following URL:

 ```
 https://tiagozip.github.io/asn-data/logos/13335.png